rigerta/rigerta.github.io/_posts/2020-04-19-eda-with-tsql.md

 But first, let's get some insights from our dataset.
 Basic ones.
 Easy small-talk with the data.

 This is the point of my exercise: I'd like to be able to have a nice small talk with the data, get some basic info and move on with my life.
-You know, especially now that there are no friends around, my hobby is talking to data.
-FML.
-I know.
+You know, especially now that there are no friends around, my hobby is talking to data. ~~Things are getting weird, belive me, I know!~~

-Anyway, if you have never been good in small talk, this is your chance to learn, because as in everything in life: this is the only way to be able to develop an intuition about your data.
-Or have any friends, for that matter.
-Just look at how nice this has worked for me.
+Anyway, if you have never been good in small talk, this is your chance to practice, because this is the only way to be able to develop an intuition about your data.
+Or have any friends in real life, for that matter.
+Just look at how nice this has worked out for me.

 So, back to the subject:

 The most commonly used languages for exploratory data analysis seem to be R and Python.
 Yes, I checked.
-Yes, by googling this.
-Yes, it is enough.
+Yes, by [googling](https://www.google.com/search?client=firefox-b-d&q=most+common+languages+to+perform+exploratory+data+analysis) it.

-Just kidding, I have been in these circles for too long now, that is all I hear about: Python and R. Python OR R. Why Python?
-Why R?
+According to Google:

+>
-Trust me, they are the most used languages to perform exploratory data analysis in.
+Exploratory Data Analysis In Python Vs R. Python and R programming are the two most widely used languages for data analysis by data scientists.
+Nov 5, 2019

-I personally have chosen to learn Python - I don't know why, I just felt like it, please don't ask me, this is not small talk with me, but with the data - however, I decided to first exercise myself in doing a similar task in what I am already comfortable in and that's T-SQL.
+I personally have chosen to learn Python, however I decided to first perform this task in T-SQL, since this is part of my comfort zone.
+The learning-new-things steps will come later.
+One has to start somewhere, right?

+Also, I have noticed there are people interested in doing this kind of analysis in T-SQL.
+How do I know this?
+Glad you asked.
+Going back to Google, searching for ["exploratory data analysis with t-sql"](https://www.google.com/search?client=firefox-b-d&ei=yaecXtK3Eueo1fAP9aWakAo&q=exploratory+data+analysis+with+t-sql&oq=exploratory+data+analysis+with+t-sql&gs_lcp=CgZwc3ktYWIQAzoECAAQRzoECCEQClCdpAtYtKwLYLytC2gAcAp4AIABWogBmAOSAQE1mAEAoAEBqgEHZ3dzLXdpeg&sclient=psy-ab&ved=0ahUKEwiSwN35nfXoAhVnVBUIHfWSBqIQ4dUDCAs&uact=5) there are more than 2 million results - which means, _some_ people are still interested to know.

-Now, T-SQL is not a language designed for this, the kind of analysis I would like to perform can be easily done in T-SQL as well, so I thought of giving this a try and then proceeding with other language/s.
+Now, T-SQL is not a language _designed_ for this, but the kind of analysis on the dataset of my choice can be easily done in T-SQL as well, so I thought of giving this a try and then proceeding with other language/s.

 Please keep in mind that what I am trying to do is _basic_ exploratory data analysis, to gain some insights from the dataset I am working with.